4wuyan/distributed-message-broadcast/README.md

 Though redirection might take more than one step now, it's still acceptable because:

 * It's a safer and more reliable mechanism.
-A client will not be redirected to an unavailable server when network partition happens.
-A client will not be redirected to a server in another sub-network either if some server is down and the original network is separated.
+  A client will not be redirected to an unavailable server or a server in another sub-network if network partition happens, or if some server is down and the original network is separated.
-* The extreme condition is rare.
+* The extreme conditions are rare.
 * Otherwise we would need to share SERVER_ANNOUNCE globally, which would produce even more messages.

 Concurrency
 =============

-Network capacity is still a bottleneck for concurrency.
-No surprise.

 The BUNDLE protocol provides the system with the isolation property in concurrency control, which protects the business logic under high concurrency situations.
 A BUNDLE message will "lock" the receiver, and make sure the included messages are processed sequentially without being interrupted by other messages.

-Under high concurrency conditions, two extreme cases could happen, and they are successfully handled in our protocol.
+Under high concurrency conditions, two extreme cases could happen, and they are both successfully handled in our protocol.

 (a)
 If two clients try to register the same username with different secrets at the same time,